 If your wifi connection isn’t secure then a nearby hacker with the right tools will be able to grab your password, such as when you're using public wifi in a cafe or hotel.

-- Example: Every year at the "DefCon" security conference in Las Vegas a big screen shows intercepted usernames & passwords, showing just how easy it is to sniff passwords from the airwaves.
+- Example: Every year at the "DefCon" security conference in Las Vegas a big screen displays intercepted usernames & passwords, showing just how easy it is to sniff passwords from the airwaves.

 To avoid this follow our guide on how to use public wifi safely.